nlicalzi/nlicalzi/README.md

 ### 👋 Hello world!
 I'm Nick 👨🏽

-- 🏗   Built [Dendro](https://github.com/dendro-monitoring), an open-source serverless monitoring framework for small, distributed applications.
+- 🏗   Built [Dendro](https://getdendro.com), an open-source serverless monitoring framework for small, distributed applications.
-- 🔭   Currently working on [Capstone](https://launchschool.com/capstone) at [Launch School](https://launchschool.com/)
 - 🏙   Formerly a geospatial data analyst in architecture/urban planning
 - 🎓   Graduated with an MS in urban data science from NYU
 - 💻   You can find more info at my personal website: [nlicalzi.com](https://nlicalzi.com)